uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 ```

 This implementation is an oversimplification of semantic chunking.
-Usually, the threshold will be dynamic—for example, we might split at distances that are in the 95th percentile of all distances.
+Usually, the threshold will be dynamic—for example, we might where similarity is in the bottom 5% of all similarities.
 Most semantic chunking algorithms will also enforce a minimum and a maximum chunk size to avoid generating too short or too long chunks.
 We can also use context windows containing multiple sentences instead of single sentences.